peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 ### CharacterReader
-    public CharacterReader(InputStream stream, int mode) Initializes a new instance of the <see cref='T:PeterO.Text.CharacterReader'/> class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U + FFFD).
+    public CharacterReader(InputStream stream, int mode) Initializes a new instance of the <code>CharacterReader</code> class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U + FFFD).

 **Parameters:**